Russia urges US to comply international shipping laws, says America was informed about tanker status | Law-Order

 "Unilateral restrictive measures by the US, as well as other Western countries, are illegitimate and cannot justify attempts to establish jurisdiction and, even more so, to seize ships on the high seas," it said.

-Local media reports said besides three Russians, the crew also included an Indian, Georgians and some Ukrainians.
+Local media reports said besides three Russians, the crew also included Indians, Georgians and some Ukrainians.

 "We reiterate our demand that the US ensure humane and dignified treatment of the Russian citizens comprising the tanker's crew, strictly observe their rights and interests, and make no obstacles to their prompt return to their homeland," the Foreign Ministry statement said.